tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 TigerBeetle improves on the in-memory hash-table across two axes:

-**Persistence and High Availability:** An in-memory hash table is good until you need to reboot the computer.
+**Persistence and High Availability:** an in-memory hash table is good until you need to reboot the computer.
 Data in TigerBeetle is stored on disk so power cycles are safe.
 What's more, the data is replicated across six replicas.
 Even if some of them are down, the cluster as a whole remains available.

-**Large Data Sets:** An in-memory hash table is good until your data stops fitting in RAM.
+**Large Data Sets:** an in-memory hash table is good until your data stops fitting in RAM.
 TigerBeetle allows working with larger-than-memory datasets.
 To keep optimal performance, the hot path of the dataset should still fit within RAM.